Local Libya, libya photo award, libya uncharted

 »Local« Libya, because the country and the Libyan society are fragmented due to numerous conflicts.
 Subsequently, communication between provinces is partially non-existent.
 The platform hence aims to focus on local daily life, culture and history in the Libyan provinces, which can be explored via an interactive map.
 The distincive local character of the content meets the need for information on actual life in the failing state – for the international community just as well as for Libyans themselves.

 The Candid Team, headed by experienced journalist and Libya Expert Mirco Keilberth gathered a group of ambitious participants from all over Libya who started working on stories from their respective communities after a kick-off workshop in Tunis in April.
-In the following months, they will improve their journalistic skills, learn photography techniques, decide as a group on the topics covered on the website Local Libya and advocate the project within Libya, winning potential freelance contributors.
+In the following months, they improved their journalistic skills, learned video and photography techniques, decided as a group on the topics covered on the website Local Libya and advocate the project within Libya, winning potential freelance contributors.
 One focus is to highlight common challenges and needs, so people recognize that often prejudice is the root of social division and violent clashes in Libya.
+But there is more to discover in this country, be it young people who create their own organisations, sports clubs, book circles, archaeological societes.
+Libyans who, against all odds, try to take their destiny into their own hand. http://locallibya.com/ar

 In November 2015, Candid hosted, in cooperation with the Federal Foreign Office, the G7 Deauville-Partnership-Conference on Economic Governance and Social Justice in Berlin.